package-url/purl-spec/PURL-SPECIFICATION.rst

 - the ``type`` must NOT be encoded and must NOT contain separators

-- the '#', '?', '@' and ':' characters must NOT be encoded when used as
+- the '#', '?', '@' and ':' characters MUST remain unencoded and displayed
-  separators.
-They may need to be encoded elsewhere
+  as-is when used as separators.
+They may need to be encoded elsewhere.

-- The colon ':' separator between ``scheme`` and ``type`` MUST NOT be encoded.
+- the colon ':' separator between ``scheme`` and ``type`` MUST remain unencoded.
-  For example, in the PURL snippet ``pkg:npm`` the colon ':' MUST NOT be encoded, and the PURL snippet ``pkg%3Anpm`` is invalid.
+  For example, in the PURL snippet ``pkg:npm`` the colon ':' MUST remain unencoded and displayed as-is, i.e., ``pkg:npm``, and the PURL snippet ``pkg%3Anpm`` is invalid.

 - the '/' used as ``type``/``namespace``/``name`` and ``subpath`` segments separator does not need to and must NOT be percent-encoded.
 It is unambiguous unencoded